pdmice/flexpath-final-project/README.md

 - You must include primary keys for each table.
 - You must include foreign keys where appropriate to enforce data integrity.

-### Example of what the items could be to help with brainstorming an idea
+### Example of what the items could be to help with project brainstorming

 - Blog Posts
 - Client Testimonials for Products